endeavouros-team/PKGBUILDS/welcome/Adding-own-commands.md

 Now you can drop items onto that window, and they will appear as new fields in your Personal Commands configuration file.<br>
 And if you do not have a configuration file yet, it will be automatically created when dropping an item onto this window!

+After adding items, be sure to restart the Welcome app!

 Feel free to copy these examples and modify them to match your needs.<br>
 If you have any questions about the syntax, please go to https://forum.endeavouros.com.